charlieanna/ruby-sedgewick/README.md

-This repository has my implementation of all the java code examples and exercised in ruby language TDD style.
+This repository has my implementation of all the java code examples and exercises in ruby language TDD style.
 If you have a better solution for any of the exercises please send me a pull request.